SamB-C/poemsApp/README.md

    then input localhost:8080/modifyNotesAndKeyQuotes.html into the browser

 2. Typescript compiler
-   To run the Typescript compiler in watch mode, run the command 'npm run tsc --watch'
+   To run the Typescript compiler in watch mode, run the command 'npx tsc --watch'